revoconner/Blender-Meshwalker/README.md

 # Blender-Meshwalker

 Transfers world position of vertices from target to source, even with different number of vertices.
 Works in object space or world space.

+Useful for aligning parts of character meshes, matching deformations, or synchronizing mesh segments.

 ## Demo video